nagu-dhanwada/nagu-dhanwada.github.io/publications.md

 ## AI / Machine Learning

 - Optimal Input Vector Generation for Transistor-level Power Analysis Using Machine Learning, MLCAD 2025
-- Pre and Post Silicon Analysis in the Design and Validation of AI Enabled High Performance Microprocessors, DAC 2022
+- Pre and Post Silicon Analysis in the Design and Validation of AI Enabled High Performance Microprocessors, DAC 2022 **(Top 10 Poster)**
 - Energy Efficiency Boost in the AI-Infused POWER10 Processor, ISCA 2021

 ---